 - Because you don’t have upfront costs, there is no monetary risk when generating leads.

 - You have a higher chance of getting better quality leads because they don’t get paid if the provider doesn’t give you quality.

 - You save time by not having to work on your real estate marketing and lead generation methods and strategies.

 - Higher chances of receiving exclusive leads.

-- Unfortunately, real estate starters and intermediates that usually have a much higher need for leads will often not get in these programs.
-As you could see above, they mostly want top agents.
+- Unfortunately, real estate starters and intermediates that usually have a much higher need for leads will often not get into these programs.
+As you can see above, they mostly want top agents.